jpoiret/coq/README.md

 - `BasicExamples.v` contains examples from Section 2.2.
 - `ExtractionSort.v` contains the example from Section 2.3, plus the `nat_discr_(info|erase)` lemmas from Section 2.4.
 - `LargeElim.v` contains an example of large elimination, mentioned in Section 2.4.
+- `Impredicativity.v` contains the example on inheritance of impredicativity, illustrated in Section 2.4.

 Finally, other relevant examples can be found in the test suite, namely in `test-suite/success/sort_poly_elim_csts.v` and `test-suite/success/sort_poly_elab.v`.